 Morgan Stanley is committed to the development of its workforce and supporting mobility and career growth.
-The Firm's talent development programs are designed to provide employees with the resources they need to help achieve their career goals, build management skills and lead their organizations.
-Morgan Stanley believes that supporting employee development and growth will help retention in the long run.
-As the work environment continues to evolve, Morgan Stanley is making investments across technology platforms to modernize its approach to talent development, workforce planning and internal mobility.
+The Firm's talent development programs are designed to provide employees with the resources to help them achieve their career goals, build management skills and lead their organizations.
+Morgan Stanley believes supporting employee development and growth contributes to long-term retention.

-Morgan Stanley continues to focus on unlocking the potential of its employees by providing differentiated leadership programs.
-For these programs, Morgan Stanley has curated content to support employees as they progress in their career at the Firm.
+Morgan Stanley continues to offer leadership programs to support employees as they progress in their career at the Firm.